Moving data between scaled-out cloud databases

 Shard map integration

 The split-merge service interacts with the shard map of the application.
-When using the split-merge service to split or merge ranges or to move shardlets between shards, the service automatically keeps the shard map up to date.
+When using the split-merge service to split or merge ranges or to move shardlets between shards, the service automatically keeps the shard map up-to-date.
 To do so, the service connects to the shard map manager database of the application and maintains ranges and mappings as split/merge/move requests progress.
 This ensures that the shard map always presents an up-to-date view when split-merge operations are going on.
 Split, merge and shardlet movement operations are implemented by moving a batch of shardlets from the source shard to the target shard.
 During the shardlet movement operation the shardlets subject to the current batch are marked as offline in the shard map and are unavailable for data-dependent routing connections using the OpenConnectionForKey API.

 Consistent shardlet connections

-When data movement starts for a new batch of shardlets, any shard-map provided data-dependent routing connections to the shard storing the shardlet are killed and subsequent connections from the shard map APIs to the these shardlets are blocked while the data movement is in progress in order to avoid inconsistencies.
+When data movement starts for a new batch of shardlets, any shard-map provided data-dependent routing connections to the shard storing the shardlet are killed and subsequent connections from the shard map APIs to the shardlets are blocked while the data movement is in progress in order to avoid inconsistencies.
 Connections to other shardlets on the same shard will also get killed, but will succeed again immediately on retry.
 Once the batch is moved, the shardlets are marked online again for the target shard and the source data is removed from the source shard.
 The service goes through these steps for every batch until all shardlets have been moved.
 This will lead to several connection kill operations during the course of the complete split/merge/move operation.

 Managing shardlet availability